PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 Instead, there was clear demand for creating automated data pipelines to extract meaningful information and facilitate rapid interpretation of results.

 Here I will share a critical process that served as the backbone for many experiment-specific use cases.
 That is: mapping specific values (such as summary statistics) of each respective electrode to an image displaying all electrode positions.
 This is easily adaptable, and often quite powerful.
-The scripts below were used to automate the data analysis, producing meaningful results in ~ 5 minutes.
+The scripts described below were used to automate the data analysis, producing meaningful results in ~ 5 minutes.

 **Sample Input**